 Because the grieving process is so personal to each individual, couples sometimes find themselves at odds because they can’t understand the other’s way of dealing with the loss.
 Understand that your spouse may have different coping mechanisms than you do and allow him or her to grieve in the way that suits them.

 4.)
 Be gentle & kind to yourself and your partner

 5.)
-Revise your relationship to the deceased
+Revise your relationship with the deceased

-The goal of grieving is not to let go, but the find a way to hold on with less pain.
+The goal of grieving is not to let go, but to find a way to hold on with less pain.
 Your relationship with your child doesn’t end with his or her death; it changes.
 Nobody forgets a loved one.
 The goal is to find a way to a way to hold him or her in your memory, your rituals, and your conversation in a way that’s manageable, possibly even comforting, rather than painful.

 Should you see a grief counselor?

 After the loss of a child, visiting a grief counselor may help by allowing you to talk about your feelings in a calm, non-judgmental environment.
 If you’re experiencing debilitating depression, anxiety, or panic attacks to the point that you cannot maintain normal activity, seeking the help of a grief counselor is a must.

 Contact a grief counselor or professional therapist if you: